Cesarito2021/CSF.Ind/README.md

 ## UI CSF-Ind
 ![Image](https://github.com/user-attachments/assets/248a0329-c4d0-49f8-a673-454ca5a60690)
-Caption: A: Dashboard screen for selecting the CSF pillar.; B1-B2: Dashboard screen for the Mitigation Pillar with a representative figure for the CSF pillars; C1-C2: Dashboard screen for the Adaptation Pillar with a representative figure for the CSF pillars.
+Caption: A: Dashboard screen for selecting the CSF pillar.; B1-B2: Dashboard screen for the Mitigation and Adaptation Pillars.
+C1-C2: Representative images for both CSF pillars.
 ### 🚀 Overview
 CSF.Ind calculates the following indicators for forest stands:
 - Growing stock and carbon stock.